David Straker

 succeed.
 The pay and prospects were dismal, however, so I skipped back to

-'how does it work' question took on a much larger scope.
-I am still having fun,
+business and the 'how does it work' question took on a much larger scope.

 After a couple of small-company management jobs, I found myself in the